yoongkang/event_sourcing_example/README.md

 This is an example event sourcing project.

-I blogged about this at https://yoongkang.com/blog/event-sourcing-in-django/
+~~I blogged about this at https://yoongkang.com/blog/event-sourcing-in-django/~~

+I took down my blog post as I wasn't happy with it.
+The link above will 404.
+Email me if you have any questions, at yoongkang [dot] lim [at] gmail.com

 # Requirements